Creating a Universal Bot involves the following major steps:

 Step 5: Publish the Universal Bot

-After you have defined and saved a new configuration for a Universal Bot, it becomes visible on the Bot Builder home page with its status as Linked.
+After you have defined, trained and saved a new configuration for a Universal Bot, it becomes visible on the Bot Builder home page.
 It is not available to users other than the developers on the bot until it is published and approved by the Bots Admin.

 Universal Bot Statuses

-The following are different statuses related to the universal bots:
+The following are different statuses related to the universal bots, these will be displayed in the Linked Bots page against the linked Bots selected for publishing:

 |Universal Bot Status||Description|